kevinolega/callcentertrainingtips/_posts/2019-05-06-Computer-Skills.md

 Great!
 Like you have a choice.

-- Do you have a Facebook (Friendster, Twitter, Blog, etc) account?
+- Do you have a Facebook (Friendster, Twitter, Website, Blog, etc) account?
 - Did you type your resume in a computer?
 - Do you check your email account?
 - Do you know how to shut down a computer?